hapax/hapax.github.io/assets/exponential.md

 $$

-It can rigorously established that the exponential function can be written as this infinite polynomial, also called a *power series*.
-But we will continue to play fast and loose with the rules.
+It can rigorously established that the exponential function can be written as this infinite polynomial $p_\infty(x)$, also called a *power series*.
+But we will continue to play fast and loose with the rules, and ignore formal proofs.

 #### Small changes